MICHAEL FASSBENDER (Magneto/Erik Lensherr) is one of the

 Fassbender in the film adaptation of ML Steadman's bestselling novel The Light

-Pines) and co-starring Alicia Vikander and Rachel Weisz, the film saw received
+the Pines), and co-starring Alicia Vikander and Rachel Weisz, the film received

 its world premiere at the Venice Film Festival.

+Apple founder.
 Reviews were glowing, with critics lauding his performance

-saying 'Fassbender gives a towering performance of savage wit and limitless
+saying, "Fassbender gives towering performance of savage wit and limitless

-firepower' (Rolling Stone), which 'leaves Jobs fascinatingly elusive, both genius and sociopath'
+firepower" (Rolling Stone) and "leaves Jobs fascinatingly elusive, both genius

-Fassbender is fortunate to have collaborated with several applauded directors
+Fassbender is fortunate to have collaborated with applauded directors

 Previous to that, Fassbender's performance as Bobby Sands in Steve McQueen's